What is “Estate Planning” and why is it important?

 How much does a will cost?

 Every person and situation is unique and needs to have a plan specifically tailored to their unique needs.
 Therefore, it is difficult to quote a price without first getting to know your specific situation.
-To help with this, we offer a free consultation.
-By the end of that first consultation, we should know exactly what the charge will be and quote you a flat fee.
+To help with this, we offer initial consultations to help you get an idea of what your plan could cost.
+By the end of that consultation, we should know exactly what the charge will be and quote you a flat fee.
 At that point, there is no obligation to move forward.

 How often should my will be updated?

 A person should review their estate plan regularly.
 We recommend reviewing your will at least once per year.
 This doesn’t mean it has to be changed that often, but you want to make sure the people you have named to hold certain jobs still have the ability to do so.
 As a general rule of thumb, you should review your will after major life changes, such as getting married, having a baby, divorce, inheritance, or an out of state move.

 Who will take care of my kids if I die?

 You can decide this by creating a will and designating a Guardian for your children in the will.
 If you don’t designate this in a will, it will be left up to the courts to determine the best person for caring for your children.

 An Administrator is the person placed in charge of an estate by the Probate court when it is determined that no Last Will and Testament was in place.
 The duties of an Administrator are very similar to those of Executor.
 They gather the assets, create an inventory, pay debts, and distribute the assets to the heirs.
 There are two types of Administrators: Independent and Dependent.
 Independent Administrators have more leeway and are able to act on selling and distributing assets without first obtaining court approval.
 Dependent Administrators are required to ask the court for permission before taking any substantial actions.